 If we want to reduce poverty, we need to focus our energies on changing the trajectory for young children - and break the cycle so that they don’t become trapped in poverty for life, and in turn, raise children in poverty.

 So what should we as a society do to bring about change?

 1.)
 Early childhood education can break the cycle of poverty

 Studies have demonstrated that children from low-income families who attend full-time, high-quality educational programs from infancy through age 5, have higher cognitive test scores than their peers who don’t have access to that education, are more likely to graduate from high school and college, hold a job, have higher earnings, and stay away from crime.
 This is why the first five years are so important to breaking the cycle of poverty.

 2.)
 Support parents with a dual-generation approach to raise "prepared" children

-In addition to providing educational opportunities to these children at an early age, it is essential that we support parents in transforming their family situation.
-We must ensure that parents have the skills and resources to raise healthy, “prepared” children, and positively impact their family’s socio-economic status and overall stability.
+In addition to providing educational opportunities to children at an early age, it is essential to support parents in transforming their family situation.
 In what is called a “dual-generation” approach, high-quality early childhood education is combined with services to parents.
-Services are coordinated by case managers and include parenting training, financial literacy, employment services, debt management, and a number of other resources to help them get better jobs and build stronger families.
-The two-generation approach has been found to be one of the best ways to help families escape poverty.
+Coordinated by case managers, services include parenting training, financial literacy, employment services, debt management, and a number of other resources to help them positively impact their family’s socio-economic status and overall stability and transcend poverty.

-Our Camp St. Vincent program provides an 8-week summer camp for 250 homeless children that is specifically designed to reduce the impact of homelessness on their academic, social, and emotional development.
-The camp’s program is designed to lessen summer learning loss often experienced by children living in poverty.
-96% of our campers maintained/increased reading skills, and 64% maintained/increased math skills.
+Camp St. Vincent - is an 8-week summer camp exclusively for homeless children.
+It is specifically designed to reduce the impact of homelessness on their academic, social, and emotional development.